andrei-samofalov/async-py-bus/README.md

 During this operation, the handler map will be finalized, and you won’t be able to register new handlers.
 Please keep this in mind.

+If no handlers registered dispatcher will drop setup.

 ### Utils